andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-30-turning-pro.md

 I think it's about having the humility of an amateur to recognise how little we know, while adopting the habits of a professional.

-## Here are my notes from Turning Pro
+## Here are the sections I highlighted

 _[What ails us] is that we are living our lives as amateurs._